Boston Cannons: 2019–2020: new pro lacrosse landscape and second title

+Premier Lacrosse League

-2021–present: PLL Cannons Lacrosse Club
+2021–2023: Cannons Lacrosse Club

 On December 16, 2020, in a statement from Major League Lacrosse (MLL), the Boston Cannons officially became the eighth team in the Premier Lacrosse League (PLL).
 It was announced that the team would be dropping "Boston" from their name and become "Cannons Lacrosse Club" to fit league nomenclature, the roster would be set via an expansion draft, and the team would begin play in the PLL in the 2021 season.
 Small tweaks to the former Boston Cannons branding resulted in a PLL crest and logo reveal on January 12, 2021.
-One week later, the league announced that Sean Quirk would continue coaching at the helm of the Cannons identity.
+One week later, the league announced that Sean Quirk would continue coaching the team.

 The Cannons played their first game of the 2021 season on June 4 at Gillette Stadium in Foxborough, Massachusetts, falling to the Redwoods Lacrosse Club, 12–11.
 They would finish the season 7th in the league, falling in the first round of the playoffs.

+Post-2023 season-present: Boston Cannons

+After the 2023 season the PLL assigned home cities to each of the eight teams.
+The Cannons were rebranded from Cannons Lacrosse Club to become the Boston Cannons.Since setting their "Homecoming Weekend" to the Harvard Stadium, the Cannons have performed well with two repeating 7-3 records in 2023 and 2024, a noticeable increase from their 3-6 record in 2022.
+However, they have yet to win the championship since establishing their home city, being bounced in the playoffs in the semi-final by the Philadelphia Waterdogs 17-6 in 2023 and by the Carolina Chaos 8-4 in the 2024 quarterfinals.

+In 2024, The Boston Cannons won the 2024 Championship Series, beating the Philadelphia Waterdogs 23-22 in overtime.
+Then in the 2025 season, the Boston Cannons became the first team to go back to back in winning the Championship Series, defeating the Utah Archers 21-14 with Matt Campbell leading the way on offense with 8 points (7G, 1A).
+Campbell also won the Golden Stick Award for the most points (23 points) over the course of the series.
+Colin Kirst also set a record for the most saves during the 6v6 tournament, 72.

+The 2025 PLL season begins on May 30, 2025 in Albany, NY.
+However, the Cannons don't begin their 2025 campaign until the next day, May 31, against the New York Atlas.